tryggos16/kest2_windows_verkefni/README.md

 ## Reflection Question.
 ### 10. Question: What are the advantages of using CLI vs. GUI?
-Answer GUI: GUI lets a user interact with the device/system with the help of graphical elements Answer CLI: CLI lets a user interact with their device/system with the help of various commands
+Answer GUI: GUI lets a user interact with the device/system with the help of graphical elements.<br />

+Answer CLI: CLI lets a user interact with their device/system with the help of various commands.